hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

     process).
 Default `false`.

 -   `kms_key_id` (string) - The ID of the KMS key to use for boot volume encryption.
+    This only applies to the main `region`, other regions where the AMI will be copied will be encrypted by the default EBS KMS key.

 -   `iam_instance_profile` (string) - The name of an [IAM instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/instance-profiles.html)